beyondgrep/ack3/CONTRIBUTING.md

   - A `.t` test file that tests and verifies the behavior you expect
   - A patch that fixes your issue

-# Ack 1.x

-Keep in mind that if you're using ack 1.x, you should probably upgrade, as ack 1.x is no longer supported.

 # Getting Help

 Also, feel free to discuss your issues on the [ack mailing list](http://groups.google.com/group/ack-users)!